Musical Theatre

 Your first year provides a foundation of skills training in acting, singing and dance, underpinned by contextual and industry studies.
 You will be given the opportunity to engage in projects exploring creative devising and extended scene studies from the musical theatre stage.

 Year 2 continues to develop your technical skills in acting, singing and dance, supported by further industry studies and theoretical approaches to understanding musical theatre.
-If you are seeking alternative careers to performing, you may consider taking an optional module exploring the role of the director and the dramaturge in making musical theatre works, rather than studying dance.
-You will also have the opportunity to experience workshopping a piece of musical theatre in its early stages of development and staging another piece in its later stages of development in the New Musical Theatre projects.
-There are also opportunities to study abroad in America, to further enhance life and cultural experiences.
+You will have the opportunity to experience workshopping a piece of musical theatre in its early stages of development and staging another piece in its later stages of development in the New Musical Theatre Production module.
+At this point in your studies you have the opportunity to Study Abroad in the USA or Canada, to further expand your cultural experiences.

 Year 3 is your chance to fly.
 You will continue to explore advanced technique and repertoire through the final year with the aim of building a showcase.
 Alongside this training you will also engage in a theatre company project, making threads from your study together with the intention to make your own work beyond the degree.
 The degree culminates in a fully staged musical theatre production.
-Students who may be wanting to pursue alternate careers to performing may opt to undertake an independent research project.
+Students who are looking to pursue alternate careers to performing, may opt to undertake an independent research project (dissertation).

 Musical theatre is a diverse and dynamic industry and this is reflected in the careers open to graduates who go on to find roles as musical theatre professionals creating, performing, researching or writing.
 Others work for theatrical houses that either receive shows or produce their own, or work with young people in education and community contexts.